Cactus are relatively easy to maintain for beginners. However, if your cactus is shriveling up and wrinkling, it may not be getting enough care.

-- Introduce natural predators of the red spider mites such as ladybugs, lacewing as part of biological pest control measures.
+- Introduce natural predators of the red spider mites, such as ladybugs and lacewing, as part of biological pest control measures.

 8. Fungal Diseases

-Cactus are prone to many fungal diseases, which leads to rotting stems and drying out the plant.
+Cactus are prone to many fungal diseases, which lead to rotting stems and drying out the plant.

-The rotting caused due to diseases may lead to Cactus shriveling and wrinkling.
+The rotting caused due to diseases may lead to the Cactus shriveling and wrinkling.

 The most common diseases in the Cactus include rotting and deficiency-related conditions.